NextGangFleezy/RapidCV2/replit.md

 - July 04, 2025.
 Implemented integrity-preserving resume optimization that amplifies existing transferable skills without fabricating new qualifications, maintaining authentic accomplishments while enhancing job relevance
 - July 04, 2025.
 Fixed content preservation issue in AI optimization - enhanced bullet point processing to maintain exact count and preserve all original job descriptions while only enhancing them with relevant keywords
 - July 04, 2025.
 Implemented zero-omission policy in AI optimization - strengthened prompts to ensure no information is ever removed to improve match scores, only additions and enhancements are allowed
+- July 04, 2025.
+Fixed JSON parsing error in job analysis by increasing Claude token limit to 4000 and adding robust error handling for malformed responses with automatic JSON recovery

 ## User Preferences